RDACollectionsWG/ruby-collections-client/docs/MembersApi.md

 # **collections_id_members_post**
 > Array&lt;MemberItem&gt; collections_id_members_post(id, content)

-Add a new member item to this collection
+Add one or more new member items to this collection.
+A successful request returns an  HTTP 201 response code with an array of the new added MemberItems in the response body.

 This request adds a new member item to a collection.
 If the service features include support for PID assignment to member items, then if no id is supplied for the item it  will be assigned automatically.